Narnaiezzsshaa/visual-disclosure-ledger/README.md

 **Made with ❤️ for transparent data governance**

 > "The best security is shared security - when everyone knows their role in protecting data."

+---

+> **Note:** This repository is shared as-is.
+Please feel free to fork, adapt, and use without expectation of support or updates.
+Stewardship resumes when and if time permits.